sharanmourya/CSI-Prediction/README.md

 #### 3) Plotting Results
 Run **spectral_eficiency.ipynb** by importing the decompressed channel matrices obtained in the previous step.
 This step produces the spectral efficiency plots of STEM GNN for various mobilities.

+## Direct Method (without training)

+In the shared Google [Folder]([url](https://drive.google.com/drive/folders/1RPfxECfrHL2oumEzVRQxBvq635p_T2B1?usp=drive_link)), there are also predicted channel matrices that are obtained after the training is performed on both STEM GNN and STNet.
+These predicted matrices can also be directly imported through the file **spectral_eficiency.ipynb** to obtain the spectral efficieny plots of STEM GNN.